 Soto Zen

 Zen evolved from the teachings of the historical Buddha who lived 2500 years ago in India.
 These teachings spread to China some six hundred years later.
 Zen (called Ch’an in China) developed in Mahayana Buddhist monasteries in the 7th Century.
-Inspired in part by the Chinese practice of the Tao, Ch’an was characterized by a spontaneity and naturalness.
 Japan periodically sent Buddhist monks to study different schools of Chinese Buddhism.
 In the 12th Century two monks, Myoan Eisai and Eihei Dogen, separately brought Zen Buddhism west to Japan.
 Dogen returned to Japan to transmit the lineage of Soto Zen Buddhism.
 Soto Zen centers and sitting groups are active in most major cities in the United States.

 What is Soto Zen?
 Soto Zen was developed in the ninth century by the Chinese Monks Tozan (Ch.
 Dongshan) and Sozan (Ch.
 Caoshan), the first syllables of their names making up the subsequent name of the school.
 It stressed doing meditation without a goal, as everyone is already inherently enlightened.
 Seated, silent meditation is an expression of this.